 Since $a\in\bigcap\{\phi_\un{i}^{-1}(\K(X_\un{i}))\mid i\in D\cup\{k+1\}\}$, we can express $\pi(a)q_{D\cup\{k+1\}}$ as an alternating sum by Proposition \ref{P:prod cai}.
 Consequently, we may apply the preceding argument for $k+2$.
 The assumption that $a\in\bigcap\{\phi_\un{i}^{-1}(\K(X_\un{i}))\mid i\in F\}$ ensures that we may argue in this way until $\{k+1,\dots, \ell\}$ has been exhausted, and we deduce that $\pi(a)q_F\in \mathfrak{J}_\L^{(\pi,t)}$, as required. \end{proof}

-\begin{proposition} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
+\begin{lemma} Let $X$ be a strong compactly aligned product system with coefficients in a C*-algebra $A$.
 Let $\L$ be an $(E)$-$2^d$-tuple of $X$ and let $(\pi,t)$ be a Nica-covariant representation of $X$.
 Then the $2^d$-tuple $\PO(\L)$ of $X$ defined by

 is a partially ordered (E)-$2^d$-tuple consisting of ideals, and is such that